d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 ### Initialize Model Parameters

-First, we'll define a function to randomly initialize our model parameters and run `attach_grad` on each to allocate memory for the gradients we will calculate.
+First, we will define a function to randomly initialize our model parameters and run `attach_grad` on each to allocate memory for the gradients we will calculate.

 ```{.python .input  n=5}
 def init_params():